-Minna Bedretdin through Saga Furs Fox2shop helps small- and medium-sized fur retailers expand their product mix and appeal to a younger consumer base.
+Minna Bedretdin (on the right) through Saga Furs Fox2shop project helps small- and medium-sized fur retailers expand their product mix and appeal to a younger consumer base.
 Minna photographed with one of the Finnish partners Anna Ruohonen.

 “People don’t know what to wear anymore!” laments Minna Bedretdin, Project Manager, Concepts and Collections at Saga Furs.
 “Some socially conscious shoppers no longer want faux fur as it’s made from petrochemicals and doesn’t biodegrade, others are drawn to real fur as the natural ecological choice, but they worry about animal welfare.”
 Meanwhile, the Vegan lifestyle movement wants to ban all animals in production.
 Last year leather was pulled from Helsinki Fashion Week, with the future possibility of cashmere, wool, and silk to follow.”
 With so many opinions around about what’s sustainable and what’s not, Bedretdin is not surprised that today’s fashion consumers increasingly want facts.